fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_2.md

 Now we will take a look at command-line options that will make you more productive in your daily work.
-As stated at the beginning of the chapter, this is not a complete list of all of the command-line features; just the ones that you will use (and love) the most.
+As stated at the beginning of the lab, this is not a complete list of all of the command-line features; just the ones that you will use (and love) the most.